 - Application Essays, from the Writing Center at the University of North Carolina at Chapel Hill

-- College Essay Writing Tips, from the College Board
+- Tips for Writing an Effective Application Essay, from the College Board

 Students should have a chance to read the various tributes included in the class collection.
 Informal feedback in the class from other students who know the teacher being described or remember similar lessons taught by another teacher can provide useful encouragement for students and underscore how audiences react to details and specific information.
 Perhaps the best informal feedback a student can mention is to say, “I wish I had that teacher.”
 Listen for such comments as students share their work and ask readers to elaborate for the author on the details of the tribute that led them to make such a wish.